Dv5n/NanoShell/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Full error message**
-If applicable, add the full error message or the full exception with "IsDeveloperMode" set to true, to help explain your problem.
+If applicable, add the full error message to help explain your problem.

 **System (please complete the following information):**
  - OS: [e.g. Android]